ikyih/RhythmHeavenArcade/Fonts/Fonts.md

 Kurokane - RHM Font.
 Not used currently

 New Cinema - RHM Font.
-Used on some random menu graphic.
+Used on some random menu graphic and Fireworks.

 OedKtr - RHM Font.
 Used For The☆Bon Odori And Iai Giri